Special Use Permit

 Reserve Shelter Capacity: 50 people

-The Pomo B Day-Use Area is the other day-use area with direct access to the only designated swim beach at Lake Mendocino.
+The Pomo B Day-Use Area may also have access to the only designated swim beach at Lake Mendocino.
 This also makes it a great place to bring the family for a day of barbeque and swimming.
-Due to health reasons, however, we do not allow pets in either of the day-use areas attached to the designated swim beach.
-Pomo B also has a volleyball court and a larger open grassy field than Pomo A. This day-use area is also located within walking distance of the Kyen Campground and the Pomo Cultural Center.
+Due to health reasons, however, we do not allow pets in the day-use areas attached to the designated swim beach.
+Pomo B has a volleyball court and a larger open grassy field than Pomo A. This day-use area is also located within walking distance of the Kyen Campground and the Shakota Trail trailhead.

-The reservable shelter is located near the Lake and designated swim beach and has access to electricity.
+The reservable shelter is located near the Lake and is often subject to flooding from high lake levels.
 There are also several smaller picnic shelters placed throughout the Pomo B Day-Use Area.
-The only downside is that there is no vehicle access for dropping off your picnic supplies and most of the shelters are located near the lakeshore.
+Similar to Pomo A there is no vehicle access for dropping off your picnic supplies and most of the shelters are located near the lakeshore.

 Pros Cons